legend80s/js2schema/README.md

   },
   "description": ""
 };
 ```

 As we can see, we have built our own type DSL JSON schema.

+We create new types 🎉:

+- Image
+- URL
+- Number
+- String
+- Text

 ## Run tests